 We don’t want to mess with our liver.
-It filters and detoxifies our blood; it metabolizes carbs, fats, and proteins, and it stores vitamins and sugars to release when we need them.
+It filters and detoxifies the blood; it metabolizes carbs, fats, and proteins, and it stores vitamins and sugars to release when we need them.
 We feel nauseous and fatigued as the liver has too many toxins to process.
 The easiest way to help the liver is to cut back or quit alcohol, smoking, sugar, processed foods, a diet high in carbs, and harmful fats such as deep-fried foods and hydrogenated oils.

 Easier said than done.
 But clean and abundant energy from a healthy liver is so (seriously & amazingly) worth it!

-Sometimes we can’t express our anger and it builds into resentment.
-Sometimes our anger protects us from feeling other emotions we’d rather not feel, like sadness, or powerlessness, or fear.
+Sometimes we can’t express anger and it builds into resentment.
+Sometimes anger protects us from feeling other emotions we’d rather not feel, like sadness, or powerlessness, or fear.
 Sometimes we become so accustomed to feeling angry that we begin to identify with it.

-Sometimes our anger acts as fuel to make changes in our life or in the world, but we resist feeling the other aspects of the grief that will soften us into accepting the past for what it was, to put it to rest, to free ourselves from it.
+Sometimes anger acts as fuel to make changes in our life or in the world, but we resist feeling the other aspects of the grief that will soften us into accepting the past for what it was, to put it to rest, to free ourselves from it.

 When we’re free from the weight of our past, we open space where we can unleash our imagination to CREATE our life and the world around us rather than be subject to that world.